jzyinq/gonepassword/README.md

 make tests
 ```

-## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull
-requests to us.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments

-- Thanks to the Go community for the great language and tools.
-- Thanks to 1Password for the CLI tool.